joseph-flinn/site/frontend/posts/scalable-dev-ci.md

 ---
 CI, or Continuous Integration, is our first deep dive topic.
 There is only one primary goal of CI: shorten the feedback loop for developers.
 The faster a developer can get feedback on the quality of code, the faster changes can be made to maintain that quality.
-Faster feedback loops decreases the likelihood of bugs introduced from context switching, decreases the likelihood of merge conflicts, increases the velocity of work into the trunk branch, and increases the stability of the project.
+Faster feedback loops decrease the likelihood of bugs introduced from context switching, decreases the likelihood of merge conflicts, increases the velocity of work into the trunk branch, and increases the stability of the project.
 All of these things are foundational to the next topic of CD.